Basrah crude prices fall despite global oil rise - Shafaq News

 Basrah crude prices fall despite global oil rise

-Shafaq News/ On Tuesday, Basrah Heavy and Basrah Medium crude prices fell, despite rising oil prices in global markets.
+Shafaq News/ On Monday, Basrah crude prices fell, despite rising oil prices in global markets.